 Four favourite wine matches for coq au vin

-So far as I can make out the original recipe comes from Burgundy though I’m sure other regions would contest this - and it makes sense to drink the same or a similar wine to the one you use to pour over the chook.
+So far as I can make out the original recipe comes from Burgundy though I’m sure other regions would contest this - and yes, it does make sense to drink the same or a similar wine to the one you use to pour over the chook.
 I'd recommend a light to medium-bodied red with good acidity.

 The classic match - sometimes the dish is called coq au Chambertin which really would be rather grand.
 No need to spend that much obviously.
 Use a minor red burgundy to make the dish and the best one you can afford to drink with it